 Missed deadline?
 Restoration of patent (application) may be still possible

-Although we do our best never to miss a deadline, these things do happen.
-In many cases, but not all, it may be possible to remedy this situation by filing a restoration request in the Netherlands or at the European Patent Office.
+Of course, you never miss a deadline.
+All your people are skilled and trained and all safety checks are in place.
+However, these things do happen.
+In many cases (but not all) it may be possible to remedy this situation by filing a restoration request in the Netherlands or at the European Patent Office.

 Most common cases